-DAC has also established a successful ranger contracting service which operates under agreements with mining companies, research institutions and organisations like the Department of Parks and Wildlife.
+DAC has also established a successful ranger contracting service which operates under agreements with mining companies, research institutions and organisations like the Department of Biodiversity, Conservation and Attractions.

 The Dambimangari Aboriginal Corporation operates under a series of trust agreements which determine the way the community income is invested and distributed.